-The Virtual School is a statutory service which exists to support and challenge all those involved in the education of children in care.
-Presently we work with 529 compulsory school age and 99 pre-school children.
-It works closely with colleagues both in education settings and social care.
+The Virtual School is a statutory service which exists to support and challenge all those involved in the children in care.
+As of May 2022 we currently support 572 compulsory school age and 127 pre-school and 181 Post-16 students (this can change daily).
+It works closely with colleagues both in education setting and social care.

 Within Worcestershire Virtual School our main function and aims are